rebelsky/csc151/outlines/summaries/randomness.md

-We consider Scheme's <code>random</code> procedure, how one might use that procedure in writing simple simulations, and how the procedure can be used to generate <q>unpredictable</q> images.
+We consider Scheme's `random` procedure, how one might use that procedure in writing simple simulations, and how the procedure can be used to generate "unpredictable" images.